Amoghsv7/Olist-Ecommerce-Analytics/README.md

 The dataset is dominated by one-time customers, with a much smaller repeat-customer segment, highlighting customer retention as an important opportunity.

 ### Delivery affects satisfaction
-Average review score was **2.57 for late deliveries** versus **4.21 for on-time deliveries**, showing a strong business case for improving delivery reliability.
+Average review score was **2.57 for late deliveries** versus **4.21 for on-time deliveries**, indicating a strong association between delivery delays and lower customer review scores.

 ### Order-status concentration
 Delivered orders represent the overwhelming majority of the order base, while other statuses form much smaller segments.